Mholscher/monetary/doc/source/Deprecation.rst

 Deprecation is the term pointing at this process.
 At the time of purchase the capital good appears in the books valued at the purchase price.
 Later, usually at the closing of the reporting year, it is revalued, the difference between the "new" value and the "previous" value being the deprecation.
 At the end there is a remaining value, which is not deprecated further.

 Deprecation can be done on different bases, using different schemata.
 You may deprecate linearly, departing from the purchase price.
 Also you may determine the cost of replacing the asset with a new one, and base the deprecation on that price.
-Also you can deprecate fast in the beginning and slower towards the end of the period, to take into account the higher chances of needing to replace it near the end  of the period.
+Also you can deprecate fast in the beginning and slower towards the end of the period, to take into account the higher chances of (economically) needing to replace it near the end  of the period.

 .. _lineardeprecation: